uswitch/kiam/docs/METRICS.md

 credentials cache.
 By default, Prometheus metrics are exported on `localhost:9620`.
 StatsD metrics is disabled by default, read below on how to enable them.

+## Dashboard

+A example Grafana dashboard with Prometheus as datasource is provided in [dashboard](dashboard-prom.json) it displays the basic metrics and includes daemonset status from kube-state-metrics & container metrics from cAdvisor if those are available.

 ## Metrics configuration

 - The `statsd` flag controls the address to which to send StatsD metrics.